These words seem recurring these days, let’s have a closer look at what it actually means…

 *What is good to have on hand when harvesting?

 I have a bag (string bag or rucksack) filled with paper bags of different sizes and plastics bags for roots or pitch.
 I have a pocket knife and big scissors that I keep in hands in case I go far and alone in the forest (Men are biggest predators and showing you are well equipped with a large sharp scissors will keep them at bay).
 In one of the plastic bag I have a cloth dripping from olive oil to clean out pitch from my knife and hands.
 I spray my ankles with Yarrow to avoid bites and takes some plantain oil or tincture for nettle itch and in case I got bites.
 When home I check myself for any tick bites.

-And another one if you plan to pee and use paper, collect back your paper!
-Landscapes are been damaged by the incredible amount of paper people leave behind them when peeing.
+Take another bin bag if you plan to pee and use paper, collect back your paper!
+Landscapes are been damaged by the incredible amount of papers people leave behind them when peeing.
 Think of the forest as other living being living room.
 Leaving your paper behind you, may be confused by animal and eaten or used by birds for their nest.
 If paper is biodegradable place it in your compost bin then!

 *how to dry plants?